Klaus Mäkelä: Biography

 In June 2019, Mäkelä first guest-conducted the Orchestre de Paris.
 In June 2020, the Orchestre de Paris announced the appointment of Mäkelä as its next music director, effective with the 2022–2023 season, with an initial contract of five seasons.
 The original intention had been for Mäkelä to hold the post of musical advisor for the two prior seasons, from 2020 to 2022.
 However, Mäkelä assumed the role of music director in September 2021, one year earlier than originally planned.
 He is scheduled to stand down from the Orchestre de Paris at the close of the 2026–2027 season.

 In September 2020, Mäkelä first guest-conducted the Royal Concertgebouw Orchestra.
 Following several additional guest-conducting appearances, in June 2022, the RCO announced the appointment of Mäkelä as an artistic partner for the period of 2022–2027, and subsequently as its next chief conductor, effective with the 2027–2028 season, with an initial contract of five years.
+Mäkelä's collaboration with the RCO includes appearances in the Mahler Festival in May 2025, in which he conducted Mahler's Symphony No.1 and Symphony No. 8, "Symphony of a Thousand".

 In 2022, Mäkelä first guest-conducted the Chicago Symphony Orchestra (CSO), and returned for a guest-conducting appearance in February 2023.
 In April 2024, the CSO announced the appointment of Mäkelä as its next music director, effective with the 2027–2028 season, with an initial contract of five years.